williamharmer-db/genie_queue_backoff_example/GENIE_API_FLOW.md

 ### Critical Understanding
 - **Genie generates SQL** but doesn't return the actual data in the response
-- **Statement execution API** is required to get the actual query results
+- **Genie's built-in query result method** is required to get the actual query results
-- **Two-step process**: Genie conversation → Statement execution
+- **Two-step process**: Genie conversation → Genie query result retrieval
 - **Rate limiting** is essential for production use

 ### Common Pitfalls to Avoid
 1. ❌ **Don't look for data in `result.content`** - that's the user's question
 2. ❌ **Don't use serving endpoints** - use Genie SDK with `space_id`
 3. ❌ **Don't ignore rate limiting** - implement proper backoff strategies
-4. ❌ **Don't skip statement execution** - that's where the actual data is
+4. ❌ **Don't skip query result retrieval** - that's where the actual data is

 ## 🛠️ Implementation in Our Solution